fabiangunzinger/wowchemy/content/authors/admin/_index.md

 I use methods from econometrics and machine learning, insights from behavioural science, and large datasets to study human behaviour in the wild.
-The scientist in me does this to further knowledge and understanding; the craftsman in me, to help build great products.
+The scientist in me loves doing this to further understanding; the craftsman in me, to help build great products.

-In the past, I have worked on topics in political economy, health and financial economics.
-In my current PhD research, I use transaction-level data to study how people spend and save money.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cvfgu.pdf" "newtab" >}}CV{{< /staticref >}}.